freeCodeCamp/freeCodeCamp/guide/english/cloud-development/cloud-storage/index.md

 ### Object Storage
   - We can not a make partition in cloud storage.
 We can only store files and folders there.
 This is called object storage.
 We can’t install OS there as there are no partitions.
   - **Example**
-    - Google drive (google compute engine, GCE), OneDrive, Drop Box, Microsoft Azure.
+    - Google drive (google compute engine, GCE), OneDrive, drop box, Microsoft azure.
     - Amazon has its own cloud service AWS.
-S3(Simple Storage Service, SSS) is the product of Amazon that provides StAAS.
+S3(Simple Storage Service, SSS) is the product of amazon that provides STaaS.
 It’s a public cloud.
 Anyone can use their services.
     - OpenStack is the biggest private cloud.
 OpenStack has product swift (Object Storage).

 ### Block Storage